aagarwal1012/mdg-iitr.github.io/_posts/2017-11-23-Winter-of-Code.md

 ### <b>Types of Proposals</b>
  <b>1.
 Existing MDG Projects : </b>
    Students wishing to collaborate with MDG on their existing projects can choose from any of the projects given [below](#projects).
 Before submitting proposals for contributing to one of the existing projects, take a detailed analysis of the project.
 Go through their Github repos and take a look at their READMEs and Contributing guides.
 After choosing the project, students have to submit their  proposal stating the strategy and timeline which they will be following during the programme to implement the TODOs as per project requirements mentioned in the READMEs.
 Students can also suggest any new changes or features(optional) which they wish to include in the project.
-To get an understanding of how proposals are to be drafted, take a look at this [blog](http://teom.org/blog/kde/how-to-write-a-kick-ass-proposal-for-google-summer-of-code/).
+To get an understanding of how proposals are to be drafted, take a look at this [blog](http://teom.org/blog/kde/how-to-write-a-kick-ass-proposal-for-google-summer-of-code/) or take a look at this original [GSOC proposal](https://docs.google.com/document/d/18RtcDatYzZ1gpztFUM8K2MUaYfIAwvVFIJKCR-xf6BE/edit?usp=sharing) by one of our members.

  <b>2.
 Proposed apps by students : </b>